GOLD2023

 The Open Notebook has been publishing regularly since October 2010, and weekly since January 2013.

-The co-founders of The Open Notebook are Siri Carpenter and Jeanne Erdmann, are experienced science journalists, each with more than 15 years' experience in the field.
-Carpenter, TON's editor-in-chief, is an award-winning freelance science journalist, contributing editor for Science News for Students, and former features editor at Discover magazine.
-Her work has appeared in The New York Times, the Los Angeles Times, Science, Science News, Scientific American, Scientific American Mind, Spectrum, The Oprah Magazine, Prevention, and many other publications.
-Erdmann, TON's editor-at-large, is an award-winning health and science writer whose work has appeared in Discover, Women's Health, Aeon, Slate, The Washington Post, Nature Medicine, and Nature, among other publications.
+The co-founders of The Open Notebook are Siri Carpenter and Jeanne Erdmann, experienced science journalists, each with more than 20 years of experience in the field.
+Carpenter, TON's executive director and editor-in-chief, is an award-winning journalist and editor whose work has appeared in The New York Times, the Los Angeles Times, Science, Science News, Scientific American, and many other publications.
+TON's board includes nine respected journalists whose work has been recognized with numerous awards.

 Our goals are: